 View synteny among Rosaceae genomes using the new Tripal Synteny Viewer

-Conserved syntenic regions among newest versions of publicly available Rosaceae genomes were analyzed by GDR and made available using the Tripal Synteny Viewer developed by the Fei Bioinformatics Lab from the Boyce Thomson Institute at Cornell University.
+- Conserved syntenic regions among newest versions of publicly available Rosaceae genomes were analyzed by GDR and made available using the Tripal Synteny Viewer developed by the Fei Bioinformatics Lab from the Boyce Thomson Institute at Cornell University.
 Analysis was done using MCScanX (Wang et al. 2012) with default settings and blast files were made using blastp with an expectation value cutoff < 1e-10, maximum alignment of 5, and maximum scores of 5.
+The new genome assemblies are compared to all the genomes in the same Genus and to the representative genome assembly in other Genus of the Rosaceae.